emacs-eask/cli/docs/index.md

 # Introduction

-Eask is a command-line tool that helps you while developing Emacs Lisp packages.
+Eask is a command-line tool that helps you build, lint, and test Emacs Lisp packages.
+It creates a clean environment to sandbox your elisp code without influencing your personal confiugration.
-It creates a sandbox environment so you can manage, build and test your packages cleanly.
-It can also be used as a package manager in any personal Emacs configuration.
 Eask aims to be:

 * **Consist** enough to sandbox across all systems
 * **General** enough to have Emacsers often used commands (byte-compile, checkdoc, etc)